Stat534/stat534.github.io/index.md

 - Animal Movement: Statistical Models for Telemetry Data, by Hooten, Johnson, McClintock, and Morales. _Optional_

 ## Additional Resources
-Analysis, data visualization, and version control procedures will be implemented with:
+Analysis and data visualization will be implemented with R

-- R / R Studio
-- Git / Github

 ## Course Policies

 #### Grading Policy

-- **50%** of your grade will be determined by homework assignments.
+- **25%** of your grade will be determined by homework assignments.
 Collaboration is encouraged on homework assignments, but everyone should complete their own assignments.

-- **25%** of your grade will be determined by a midterm project.

-- **25%** of your grade will be determined by a final project.
+- **75%** of your grade will be determined by a series of three exams and applied projects.

 #### Collaboration